 Fairy Soup: fine motor and sensory play in the garden!

 You may remember that on Thursdays in my home daycare this year, I have only girls here.
-So we’ve been doing lots of Fairy activities on Thursdays have become the day that we do our Fairy activities!
+So Thursdays have become the day that we do our Fairy activities!
 Last week, we made Fairy Mud, you can click here to see how wonderful it was!
-This week, keeping with the theme, we headed out to garden and spent the morning making Fairy Soup, which was a fabulous fine motor and sensory activity, and a great way to keep cool on a warm, humid morning.
+This week, keeping with the theme, we headed out to garden for one of my favourite backyard water activities: Fairy Soup!
+Making fairy soup is a great way for kids to enjoy some water play while exploring treasures from the garden and strengthening their cutting skills.

 Tools for making Fairy Soup: